pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

     Parameter usage tips:

     In addition to specifying the data collection time, you can use Diag to specify more parameters.
-To get all parameters, run the `tiup diag collect -h` command.
+To get all parameters, run the `tiup diag collect -h` or `tiup diag collectdm -h` command.

     > **Note:**
     >